San Bruno pipeline explosion: Explosion and fire

 At 6:11 pm PDT on September 9, 2010, a huge explosion occurred in the Crestmoor residential neighborhood of San Bruno, near Skyline Boulevard and San Bruno Avenue.
 This caused a fire, which quickly engulfed nearby houses.
 Emergency responders from San Bruno and nearby cities soon arrived at the scene and evacuated surrounding neighborhoods.
 Strong winds fanned the flames, hampering fire fighting efforts.
 The blaze was fed by a ruptured gas pipe, and large clouds of smoke soared into the sky.
 It took 60 to 90 minutes to shut off the gas after the explosion, according to San Bruno Fire Chief Dennis Haag.
 The explosion and resulting fire leveled either 35 or 37 houses and damaged at least 8 more, according to conflicting sources.
 Three of the damaged houses, deemed uninhabitable, were torn down the following December.
 About 200 firefighters battled the eight alarm fire that resulted from the explosions.
 The explosion excavated an asymmetric crater 167 ft long, 26 ft wide and 40 ft deep along the sidewalk of Glenview Drive in front of 1701 Earl Avenue (a corner house), but many of the destroyed homes were eastward in the 1600 block of Claremont Drive.

 The fire continued to burn for several hours after the initial explosion.
 The explosion compromised a water main and required firefighters to truck in water from outside sources.
 Firefighters were assisted by residents who dragged fire hoses nearly 4000 ft to working hydrants.
 Ordinary citizens drove injured people and burn victims to the hospital.
 Mutual aid responded from all over the Bay Area, including the California Department of Forestry and Fire Protection who sent 25 fire engines, four airtankers, two air attack planes, and one helicopter.

 The fire was only fifty percent contained by 10 pm PDT and continued to burn until about 11:40 am PDT the next day.

 As of September 29, 2010, the death toll was eight people.
 Among the eight deaths was 20-year-old Jessica Morales, who was with her boyfriend, Joseph Ruigomez, at the epicenter of the fire (his home) on the corner of Earl Ave.
 Despite his proximity to the epicenter of the fire, Ruigomez survived but spent nearly five months recovering in the Saint Francis Memorial Hospital Burn Center.
 Two other people at the Claremont address close to the explosion were among those killed: Jacqueline Greig, 44, and her daughter Janessa Greig, 13.
 Greig worked for the California Public Utilities Commission (CPUC), in a small unit that advocates for consumer rights pertaining to natural gas regulations.
 She had spent part of the summer evaluating PG&E's expansion plans and investment proposals to replace out-of-date pipelines.
-Also killed in the blast were Lavonne Bullis, 82, Greg Bullis, 50, and Will Bullis, 17.
+Also killed in the blast were Elizabeth Torres, 81, Lavonne Bullis, 82, Greg Bullis, 50, and Will Bullis, 17.